parsh2004/Mean-and-Variance/README.md

 #  Mean and variance of a discrete  distribution

-## AIM:
+# Aim :

-To find mean and variance of arrival of objects from the feeder using probability distribution.
+To find mean and variance of arrival of objects from the feeder using probability distribution

-## SOFTWARE REQUIRED:
+# Software required :

-Python and Visual components tool.
+Python and Visual components tool

-## THEORY:
+# Theory:

 The expectation or the mean of a discrete random variable is a weighted average of all possible values of the random variable.
 The weights are the probabilities associated with the corresponding values.
 It is calculated as,